-Day Three (Make sure students' phrase or sentence begins with paired adjectives.)
+Day Three (Make sure students' phrases or sentences begins with paired adjectives.)

 - 1. The zoo, an interesting place to visit, houses animals from around the world. - 2.
 The library contains a world of adventure. - 3.
 Soft and comfortable, my bed provides a cozy place for long talks with my friends. - 4.
 Cherished treasures clutter the inside of my closet.